STORM-IRIT/Radium-Apps/README.md

 # find and configure the Radium environment for the application
 # Note that only the required component of Radium might be fetched.
-find_package( Radium REQUIRED Core Engine GuiBase PluginBase IO)
+find_package( Radium REQUIRED Core Engine Gui PluginBase IO)

 #------------------------------------------------------------------------------
 # Application specific configuration